“What am I supposed to do with leftover sushi?”

 If you freeze sushi rolls, the reality is that they won’t taste the same once you thaw them.

-If your sushi is made with veggies and cooked seafood, it will last well in the freezer.
+If your sushi is made with veggies and cooked seafood, it won’t last well in the freezer.

 Once you thaw the rolls, they might start looking less like rolls and more like a mushy ball.

-In most cases, the frozen sushi rolls will fall apart, break apart, and start to become soggy once wholly thawed.
+In most cases, the frozen sushi rolls will fall apart, break apart, and start to become soggy once fully thawed.

 Also, be aware that some of the sushi fillings may be altered in appearance once frozen.
 Avocado tends to go black, and the cucumbers can become very soft.